SoK: A Taxonomy for Critical Analysis of Consensus Mechanisms in Consortium Blockchain: Building Blocks

+\textbf{Public Blockchain}: Referred to permissionless blockchain, enable any node to enter and exit the network \cite{VRANKEN20171}.
+It is completely decentralized, and each node can participate anonymously without registration, authorization, or authentication \cite{Yaga_Mell_Roby_Scarfone_2018}.
+Cryptography-related technologies such as digital signatures, hashing \cite{Dods_Smart_Stam_2005}, symmetric/asymmetric keys \cite{7086640}, and ECDSA \cite{Johnson_Menezes_Vanstone_2001} are used to ensure that transactions cannot be tampered with.
+Economic incentives such as transaction fees and rewards motivate consensus nodes to participate in the consensus process.

-The private blockchain is also known as the permissioned blockchain, and is only used in private organizations or institutions \cite{Thakur_Kulkarni_2017}.
-Unlike public blockchains, private blockchains are generally not open to the outside world and are only open to individual individuals or institutions.
-Data read and write permissions on the private blockchain and block accounting rights are allocated under the rules established by private organizations.
-Specifically, each node's writing rights in the private chain system are allocated by the organization, and the organization decides how much information and data is open to each node according to the specific conditions of the actual scenarios.
-The private chain's value is mainly to prevent internal and external security attacks on data and provide users of the private chain with a safe, non-tamperable, and traceable system.
-From the above description, it can be seen that the private chain is not a completely decentralized blockchain.
-Instead, there is a certain degree of centralized control.
-Compared with public chains, private chains sacrifice complete decentralization in exchange for increased transaction speed.
+\textbf{Private Blockchain}: Known as the permissioned chain, is generally not open to the outside world and is only used by individuals or institutions \cite{Thakur_Kulkarni_2017}.
+Access to read and write on the private blockchain is governed by rules established by private organizations.
+Private chains prioritize preventing internal and external security attacks on data and providing users with a secure, tamper-proof, and traceable system.
+They offer a certain degree of centralized control instead of complete decentralization, sacrificing some of the latter's benefits for better performance compared to public chains.